africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Training is like sweeping the floor. It must be done regularly..md

 ---
 {"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/training-is-like-sweeping-the-floor-it-must-be-done-regularly/","title":"Training is like sweeping the floor.
-It must be done regularly.","dgShowBacklinks":false}
+It must be done regularly."}
 ---